Civil Engineering

 Projects

 • The California High-Speed Rail Authority and project designer Stantec Consulting Services, Inc. (Stantec) are currently working to advance design and finalize the approximately 33.9-mile Merced to Madera project configuration footprint.
 These critical steps will move the sections closer to construction, with the goal of electrified high-speed trains running between Merced and Bakersfield between 2030 and 2033.
-Public outreach services for this project are being led by VRPA, in coordination with Stantec, and California High-Speed Rail Authority staff.
-VRPA, under Stantec’s direction, is also assisting with irrigation district, agency, and utility owner relocation design reviews and coordination.
-VRPA’s involvement on this project includes the following:
+VRPA, under Stantec’s direction, is assisting with irrigation district, agency, and utility owner relocation design reviews and coordination.
+Additionally, public outreach services for this project are being led by VRPA, in coordination with Stantec, and California High-Speed Rail Authority staff.
+VRPA’s civil engineering involvement on this project includes the following:

 • Performing Quality Control reviews of preliminary crossing designs for various irrigation districts, agencies, and utility owners